Tarun-cmd/Spam_Email_Classifier/README.md

 Naive Bayes Classifier is used in the classification.

-Streamlit is used for build an user-friendly GUI.
+Streamlit is used for building an user-friendly GUI.

 **Save the config file in a folder named < .streamlit >** The config file is the page layout.